 That difference - between all the income and all the expenses - is the subsidy.
 The amount of this subsidy allows NorthStar to break even each year - no loss, no gain.

-In 2006, the Board affirmed a methodology for allocating the subsidy for the fiscal year that began in July 2007.
+In 2006, the local board affirmed a methodology for allocating the subsidy for the fiscal year that began in July 2007.
 This formula includes elements of population, housing units, residential valuation, and distance from the center of NorthStar’s population area.
 The Board and NorthStar have kept this same basic formula (with some minor adjustments) every year since that time.

 So, the "simple" answer is: the subsidy money helps assure the continuing presence of an ambulance service that is ready to respond 24/7/365 with highly trained, well equipped and professional staff in well maintained, state-of-the-art ambulances achieving reasonable response times throughout the 2,800 square miles that NorthStar serves.